Sadaf2005/Sadaf2005/README.md

 🚀 I'm **Sadaf**, a passionate **Full Stack Developer** and final-year Computer Science Engineering student, driven by a love for solving real-world problems through **scalable, modular applications** and clean code.
 With hands-on expertise in the **MERN Stack**, **Next.js**, **PostgreSQL**, **Redis**, and **Docker**, I design systems that are not only efficient but also production-ready.
 I combine strong fundamentals in **Data Structures & Algorithms**, **Core CS subjects**, and **Agile development practices** to build high-impact solutions.
 Always curious and open to innovation, I thrive in collaborative environments where technology meets creativity.

  I actively participate in programming competitions and hackathons, embracing challenges and pushing boundaries.
-With hands-on experience in Python, I continually broaden my technical skills.
+With hands-on experience , I continually broaden my technical skills.
 Beyond academics, I enjoy traveling and prioritize fitness, embracing a holistic approach to personal and professional growth.

 ---